 Bachelor's degree for undergraduates

-In KU's two-year bachelor's program on the KU Medical Center campus in Kansas City, Kan., students work with the latest technology at a top academic institution and the region's premier academic health center, The University of Kansas Hospital.
+In KU's two-year bachelor's program on the KU Medical Center campus in Kansas City, Kansas, students work with the latest technology at a top academic institution and the region's premier academic health center, The University of Kansas Hospital.

 To be eligible for admission to this program, students must complete their first two years of undergraduate prerequisites from KU's Lawrence campus or another qualified accredited institution.